zhan-xl/monorepo-XiaolinZhan/Lab4/UseCases/usecase1.md

 **Scenario**: User use their mouse to double click on the program's icon.

-**Exceptions**: After some reasonble delay, the program should show the loading screen and then enter the main scree.
+**Exceptions**: After some reasonble delay, the program should show the loading screen and then shows the window and drawable canvas.

 **Priority**: High